“Doing Discovery” in Family Law Cases: Interrogatories and Requests for Production

 to find you in contempt

 You will need to either file a Reply to the Motion or answer the requests.
-This publication does not have information on how to Reply to a Motion to Compel.
+This publication does not explain how to Reply to a Motion to Compel.
 Talk to a lawyer.

-Listen with care to what the other party says when s/he is on the witness stand.
-S/he is under oath and must tell the truth.
+Listen carefully to what the other party says when they are on the witness stand.
+They are under oath and must tell the truth.

-If what s/he says is very different from any answers s/he gave you, point this out to the judge.
+If what they say is very different from any answers they gave you, point this out to the judge.
 If it happens too many times, you may want to tell the judge the other party may have a problem telling the truth about important issues.

 Talk to a lawyer for more help with this.